-ion Security/ Principal terms and conditions n 48 It is secured by:- ents a) Second charge over all the borrower's properties and assets, both present next and future, pertaining to Red Fox Hotel Project, situated at asset area 6, n of Delhi Aerocity Hospitality District, New Delhi (except project land). including movable by way of hypothecation of all the project's movables, including movable plant & machinery, spares, tools and accessories. c) Second charge on project's book debts, operative cashflows, receivables, commissions, bank accounts, revenue of whatever nature and wherever arising, present and future subject to prior, present and future subject to prior change of bankers on specified current assets for securing working capital facilities and subject to prior approval of the bank. n 48 lenders: next - All the right, title, interest, benefits, claims and demands whatsoever next of the borrower in agreements (development agreement, management of agreement, construction contract), duly acknowledged and consented to by the counter party; All the rights, title, interest, benefits, claims and demands whatsoever of the borrower in clearances; - All the rights, title, interest, benefits, claims and demands whatsoever of the borrower in any letter of credit, guarantee, performance bond provided by any party to the project documents - All insurance contracts/insurance proceeds; e) Right to substitution and other rights under substitution agreement, on pari-passu basis with other lenders. - g) 100% Credit Guarantee by National Credit Guarantee Trust Company Limited.
-Repayment/ Modification of terms The loan is repayable in 48 equal monthly installments commencing from the next month after completion of moratorium of 24 months.
-The loan is repayable in 48 equal molumy instantients commencing from the next month after completion of moratorium of 24 months.
-Carrying rate of Interest as at March 31, 2022 7.75% 7.35% Carrying rate of Interest as at March 31, 2023 8.45% 8.10% Amount Sanctioned ₹ in lakhs 648.00 326.00 Note Lender Axis Bank Limited Axis Bank ם על ב Note 33 34

-Notes to consolidated financial statements for the year ended March 31, 2023
+Repayment/ Modification Security/ Principal terms and conditions of terms Security/ Principal terms and conditions The loan is repayable in 48 It is secured by:- equal monthly installments a) Second charge over all the borrower's properties and assets, both present and future, pertaining to Red Fox Hotel Project, situated at asset area 6, and future, pertaining to Red Fox Hotel Project, situated at asset area 6, below the next and future, pertaining to Red Fox Hotel Project, situated at asset area 6, below the account of 24 months. b) Second charge by way of hypothecation of all the project land). b) Second charge by way of hypothecation of all the project's movables, including movable plant & machinery. machinery, spares, tools and accessories. c) Second charge on project's book debts, operative cashflows, receivables, commissions, bank accounts, revenue of whatever nature and wherever arising, present and ruture subject to prior, present and ruture subject to prior change of bankers on specified current assets for securing working capital facilities and subject to prior approval of the bank.
+The loan is repayable in 48 lenders: equal monthly installments - All the right, title, interest, benefits, claims and demands whatsoever commencing from the next of the borrower in agreements (development agreement, management month after completion of agreement, construction contract), duly acknowledged and consented to by the counter party; All the rights, title, interest, benefits, claims and demands whatsoever of the borrower in clearances; All the rights, title, interest, benefits, claims and demands whatsoever of the borrower in any letter of credit, guarantee, performance bond provided by any party to the project documents All insurance contracts/insurance proceeds; e) Right to substitution and other rights under substitution agreement, on pari-passu basis with other lenders. f) All cashflows routing shall continue to be done through TRA Account. g) 100% Credit Guarantee by National Credit Guarantee Trust Company Limited. march ar as a the of the march ar of the march ar as a set of of a set of a 7.35% TF ŏĞĒĒ Larrying rate of Larrying rate of Larrying rate of Larrying March 31, 2023 h 8.10% Sanctioned ₹ in lakhs 648.00 326.00 Lender Axis Bank Limited Axis Bank Limited Note 33 34 to ated financial statements for the year ended March 31 2023